 SECTION 2: Purpose.
 To enhance long-range planning, Lake Land employees are encouraged to submit resignations up to four (4) years in advance of their retirement date.
-Upon acceptance of the resignation by the Board of Trustees, qualified employees will receive a guaranteed 6% raise on their contractual base 6% increase in total creditable earnings annually salary for each of the last four (4) years of service (no more than a 6% increase in total creditable earnings based on the prior year's creditable earnings).
+Upon acceptance of the resignation by the Board of Trustees, qualified employees will receive a guaranteed 6% increase in total creditable earnings annually for each of the last four (4) years of service (no more than a 6% increase in total creditable earnings based on the prior year's creditable earnings).
 In addition, a years-of-service incentive will be paid on the first payroll following the posting of the final annuity, or the final appeal, if necessary.